- Detached retina, very simply, is when the retina brakes away from its normal position against the back wall of the eye.

 If you experience any of the above symptoms, call our office immediately describing your symptoms.
 You will be seen that day on an emergency basis.
 You will most likely have your eyes dilated.
 There is no pain associated with a Retinal Detachment.
 If not evaluated promptly, permanent loss of vision can occur.

-Dr Streiff performing a retinal exam
+The doctor performing a dilated retinal exam

 - Trauma or blows to the eyes or head or severe eye injury can cause retinal holes, tears, or a detached retina.